Mylar emergency thermal blankets, have a multitude of off-label uses.

 2. A backdrop for a campfire.
 Such a setup will reflect more heat towards you.
 Mylar does not melt until it reaches about 489 degrees, so fire is not a danger unless you place the blanket too close to the flames.
 They also can be used as a clothesline: Place your damp clothing onto the material positioned in the sun and it will dry twice as quick.

 3. Starting a fire.
 How?
 By harnessing the reflective attributes of the Mylar.
-The blankets double as wind break during this process as well.
+The blankets double as a windbreak during this process as well.
 If you do not have an extra pair of hand to help you, duct tape some Mylar to some sticks pushed into the ground as stakes.

 4. A makeshift oven.
 Gather some rocks or dirt and build the oven with an emergency thermal blanket.
 Place the oven directly facing the sun and put small and thin chunks of fish or meat onto the Mylar to cook.